Skip to Content

 Calculating and visualizing Natural transition orbitals

-• With the help of Chemissian, one can examine the distribution of electronic and spin density, as well as the difference or "defomation" density.
-Additionally, individual molecular orbitals can be analyzed, along with any linear combination of these variables, which can be useful for plotting Fukui functions and other related tasks.
+• With the help of Chemissian, the distribution of electronic and spin density, as well as the difference or "deformation" density, can be examined.
+Additionally, individual molecular orbitals can be analyzed, along with any linear combination of these variables, which can be useful for plotting Fukui functions and other related tasks:

 Building the difference density map for the hydrogen molecule